tsdat/tsdat/docs/config/aws_template.md

 1. Make sure the input and output S3 buckets are completely empty.
 2. Delete the CloudFormation stack.
 It should be named like `pipeline-template-main-CodePipelineStack`
-3. Navigate to the Lambda UI and delete any lambda functions named like `pipeline-template-branch-lambda-*`.
+3. Navigate to the Lambda UI and delete any lambda functions named like `pipeline-template-[BRANCH]-lambda-*`.
+(1) { .annotate }
+    1. There should one lambda function for every `config: location:` entry in your `aws-template/pipelines_config.yml` file, for each deployed branch.

 4. Navigate back to the CloudFormation UI and delete the `CDKToolKit` stack.